 Other projects in the area:

-We have completed all three phases of public engagement.
-The final proposed plan will be shared prior to being presented to the Special Policy Committee on Planning & Urban Development at the end of February.
-Stay tuned for more details or click through each of the buttons below to see what we have accomplished.
+We are currently in the final phase of the project, REALIZE.
+The final proposed plan will be shared with the pubic prior to being presented to the Special Policy Committee on Planning & Urban Development on January 13, 2021.
+Click through each of the tiles below to learn more about each phase of the project.

 Why do developed communities need to evolve?